 You can control how cookies are set on your device by adjusting your browser settings (see below).

-How can you consent or object to cookies being placed on your device?
+How can you consent or object to cookies or other tracking technologies being placed on your device?

-You can express your choices and change your wishes regarding cookies, via your browser
+You can express your choices and change your wishes regarding cookies, via your browse